FrenyCS/wd-challenge/README.md

 [![Python application test with GitHub Actions](https://github.com/FrenyCS/wd-challenge/actions/workflows/devops.yml/badge.svg)](https://github.com/FrenyCS/wd-challenge/actions/workflows/devops.yml)

-## Microservice for Property Alert Notifications
+## Introduction

-A Python microservice for sending property alert notifications via **email** and **SMS**, based on user preferences.
-Supports immediate and scheduled delivery, user preference management, and basic API key authentication.
+This project is a Python-based microservice for sending property alert notifications via email and SMS, based on user preferences.
+It was developed as part of a technical challenge for a company in the real estate sector.

-### Architectural Approach
+Key features include:
+- **Notification System**: Support for email and SMS notifications.
+- **API Development**: Endpoints for scheduling notifications and managing user preferences.
+- **Task Queue**: A queuing mechanism for handling scheduled tasks.
+- **Testing**: Unit tests for core logic and mock integration tests for the system.

+The full challenge description can be found in the [challenge.md](./challenge.md) file.

+---

+## Challenge Context

+The goal of this challenge was to design and implement a simple yet functional prototype with the following requirements:
+- Build a notification system for email and SMS.
+- Develop APIs for scheduling notifications and managing user preferences.
+- Use a task queue for handling scheduled tasks.
+- Provide unit and integration tests.

+---

+## Architecture

 The service follows a layered architecture with some ideas from hexagonal architecture.
 The goal is to keep things simple but still clean and testable.